OpenDataServices/os4d/docs/development/translation.md

 ## Status of translations

 It is important to be clear about the status of translations.
-In general, there will be an authoriative language version (through which the SSOT is managed), and then secondary languages.
+In general, there will be an authoritative language version (through which the SSOT is managed), and then secondary languages.

 Distinctions might be drawn between: